Takoma Records: Sale

 In 1979 Fahey sold Takoma to Chrysalis Records, a company owned by Terry Ellis and Chris Wright which produced Blondie, Pat Benatar, and Huey Lewis.
 During the Chrysalis years, Takoma released albums by The Fabulous Thunderbirds, Canned Heat, and T-Bone Burnett.
 Jon Monday was general manager until 1982, when Chrysalis sold the Takoma catalogue.
-It was bought by Fantasy Records in 1995.
+It was sold to American company Essex Entertainment.
+It was later bought by Fantasy Records in 1995.
 In 2004 Fantasy was purchased by the Concord Music Group.
-The Takoma Records label is now controlled by Ace Records.
+The Takoma Records label is now controlled by Concord in the US and licensed to Ace Records.

 Takoma's bestselling album was Kottke's 6- and 12-String Guitar, often called "The Armadillo Album" because of the cover art.
 Another influential album was the 1974 Leo Kottke, Peter Lang & John Fahey.

 ED Denson co-founded and managed Kicking Mule Records, which also featured acoustic guitarists.
 In 1995 he left the music business and became a criminal defense lawyer.
 Robbie Basho died in 1986, John Fahey in 2001, and Charlie Nothing died of cancer on October 23, 2007.